loopbackio/loopback-next/docs/site/Controllers.md

 ## Overview

-A `Controller` is a class that implements operations defined by application's API.
+A `Controller` is a class that implements operations defined by an application's API.
 It implements an application's business logic and acts as a bridge between the HTTP/REST API and domain/database models.
 Decorations are added to a `Controller` class and its members to map the API operations of the application